 Car parking changes at the New Forest

 As an organisation, we currently receive less than 20% of our core funding from the government with the rest having to be found from our own activities including things like timber sales and car parking charges.
-In Spring 2026, parking charges will be introduced at all of our car parks in the New Forest.
+Currently planned to start in late April 2026, parking charges will be introduced at all of our car parks in the New Forest to help us care for this special place.

 Sign-up for more information